 Former Coca-Cola Enterprises executives indicted on corruption charges

-ATLANTA (AP) _ Two executives at Coca-Cola were indicted Tuesday on charges they tried to undermine a union organizing effort by bribing an employee with $10,000 and a promotion to influence his co-workers.
+ATLANTA (AP) _ Two executives at Coca-Cola’s largest bottler were indicted on charges they tried to undermine a union organizing effort by bribing an employee with $10,000 and a promotion to influence his co-workers.

+Both executives have been granted leaves while preparing their defense.
 James Wardlaw, 49, is a former regional vice president and general manager and Eric Turpin, 48, is a former regional vice president of human resources of Coca-Cola Enterprises Inc.’s Atlanta region.
-Both have been granted leaves while preparing their defense.

 The five-count federal grand jury indictment charges that the defendants conspired to get an employee to persuade his co-workers to vote against Local 42 of the Bakery, Confectionery and Tobacco Workers in a National Labor Relations Board election held Aug.
 3, 1994.